Hates/spree_paymill_gateway/README.md

 Paymill gateway for Spree.
 This uses the [Paymill Javascript Bridge](https://www.paymill.com/en-gb/documentation-3/reference/paymill-bridge/) for payments so no credit card details ever reach your server.
 This removes the hassle for PCI compliance.

+This can be used as the basis for Stripe Javascript payments to as they are very similar in practice.

+## IMPORTANT NOTICE

+There are no tests, so use this at your own risk.
+I am currently using the `2-2-stable` branch in production, which I may make changes to, but do not expect these changes to be merged into other branches.
+Some extra checkins have been made to the `2-4-stable` branch, so choose your starting point for your own fork carefully.

 ## Installation

 Add spree_paymill_gateway to your Gemfile: